blockbasenetwork/node/README.md

 **Start the node** (If it's not running)
 1. Navigate to the folder node/BlockBase.Node

-2. Open a terminal there and run the command `dotnet run --urls=http://localhost:5000` (this is just an example url, change it accordingly to your needs)
+2. Open a terminal there and run the command `dotnet run --urls=http://localhost:5000` (this is just an example url, change it accordingly to your needs.
+For example, if you want to access it from outside the machine, you should use `dotnet run --urls=http://*:5000`)

 **Generating a master key**
 1. On the upper right side of the swagger page choose the "Service Requester" API from the list of available APIs.